A massive sales pipeline is not necessarily a good thing.

 If it’s always the same sales reps struggling to close, it’s high time to shift tactics.

-Use a sales coaching platform to train them and reduce the team’s burden.
+Use employee coaching software to train them and reduce the team’s burden.

 5. Get Up to Speed with CRM